mietek/pol/README.md

 Let's include in our field a parameter that points to a disk address.
 The field is assumed to be relative to that address; that is, contained in the disk block.
 The program will automatically read the block to obtain the field.
 Of course a number of fields will point to the same block address.

 Before you start objecting, let me rush on.
-Stored with the block address is the location of the core buffer that block last occuppied.
+Stored with the block address is the location of the core buffer that block last occupied.
 So the program needn't actually read disk, or even search core buffers for the block, unless the block has been overlaid.
 Hence repeated accesses to the same block cost little.

 Several trade-offs are involved: You should have a generous number of core buffers to minimize overlays.
 You should choose you block size with this use in mind.
 Accessing such disk-resident fields is slower than if you deliberately read the block into a fixed location and access it there; but the ease with which you can address data scattered on disk, and the beauty of being able to forget that some data is on disk and other data in core, to me make up for the loss in speed.
 Besides, it's your problem to implement the feature in a way that is efficient.